picoflamingo/picoFlamingo/README.md

     * Easily extensible with new slide components
     * Runs on any OpenGL ES 2.0 linux capable system:
         - x86 (using MESA or proprietary GLES emulators)
-        - ARM (BeagleBoard, OMAP ZoomII, Blaze,i Raspberry Pi...)
+        - ARM (BeagleBoard, OMAP ZoomII, Blaze, Raspberry Pi...)
     * Frambuffer and X11 versions

 The features below are still under development: